Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Myofunctional habits like thumb-sucking or tongue thrust can impact the palate, jaw, and teeth.
-Addressing these habits and orthodontic problems like overcrowding is a part of preventative care.
+Addressing bad habits and orthodontic problems like overcrowding is a part of preventative care.
+In many cases, two-phase treatment can prevent the need for complex dental treatments, tooth extractions, and surgeries later in life.

 Treating Developmental Problems with Two-Phase Treatment

-- Thumb sucking
+• Thumb sucking

-- Overcrowded teeth
+• Overcrowded teeth

-- Early loss of baby teeth
+• Early loss of baby teeth

-- Tongue thrust
+• Tongue thrust

-- Difficulty chewing or speaking
+• Difficulty chewing or speaking

-- Teeth that do not make contact
+• Teeth that don’t make contact

 Two-Phase Orthodontic Treatment in Worcester, MA